Additional Mechanical Testing

 - Magnetic Permeability

-- Hydrogen Embrittlement Testing
+- Hydrogen Embrittlement Testing / Stress Durability Test

 - Jominy End Quench Test

-- Welder and Procedure Qualification including macro, bend, charpy and tensile testing.
+- Welder and Procedure Qualification

 A bend test measures the ductility of a material by bending it over a given radius.
 Material specifications applicable to the bend test sometimes require that a specimen be bent to a specified inside diameter.
 The test is commonly performed on pipe, plates and component products.
 For a bend test of welds, results are stated as fiber elongation.
 Flaring, flattening and cone strip testing are all tests to measure strength and ductility under various conditions.

 Proof load testing measures material strength and is often used interchangeably with yield strength.
 Tension and load are applied to the test sample to determine if any sign of deformation occurs.
 Test methods include tension testing or compression testing to standards.
 Proof load testing can be performed on nuts, bolts, components, assembled products and other load-bearing materials.
+A number of other mechanical testing services are available to test fasteners.

 Metals generally have a high level of electrical conductivity.
 The conductivity test measures the resistance of a sample to the flow of electrical current.
 A magnetic permeability test measures a material’s relative magnetism when a magnetic field is applied.
 Materials more conductive to the magnetic field have a higher permeability.